| | | |

 Preparation before butchering a duck

 1. First I boiled a pot of water.
-This is optional, but if you didn’t already know, you can dunk your bird after you kill it to loosen the feathers for plucking.
+This is optional, but if you didn’t already know, you can dunk your whole duck after you kill it to loosen the feathers, especially the wing feathers, for plucking.
 Be sure the water is around 153˚ and don’t leave the bird in the pot for too long or you’ll start scorching the fat.
 We don’t want that.

 2. Prepare your station.
 I got 3 bowls: One for the innards I fed my dog, one for the parts I didn’t feed to my dog, and one for a water/bleach mixture.
-I use the water/bleach mixture to dunk my hands if they were nasty or needed to be disinfected, along with my knives/sheers.
+I use the water/bleach mixture to dunk my hands if they are nasty or need to be disinfected, along with my knives/sheers.

 3. BE SURE TO SHARPEN ALL UTENSILS BEING USED!
 This is SO EXTREMELY IMPORTANT!
 Take it from someone who has not properly sharpened their tools first – it will change EVERYTHING.

 5. Get an empty feed bag and cut a hole in one of the corners, just large enough for your duck head and neck to be in.
 I read about this way somewhere because it makes it easier to contain the bird.
-It also seems to help calm the bird and gives you some promise for a clean cut. (which is good for first the bird and also for you)
+It also seems to help calm the bird and gives you some promise for a clean cut. (which is good for first the bird and also for you).
+A common method is to use a kill cone.
+If that works for you, then carry on.
+It wasn’t how I decided to do things, but maybe next year I’ll try something new.

-Step by step directions for how to butchering a duck
+Step-by-step directions for how to butcher a duck

 2. Slide your bird into the bag as gently as you can, guiding its head through the hole.
 I suggest holding your bird for a moment, giving him/her the chance to calm down.
 After all, how would you like being shoved into a bag?

 6. OKAY.
 NOW THAT THE HARD PART IS DONE.
-Bring your bird to the pot of hot water and bunk it just for a minute.
+Bring your bird to the pot of hot water and dunk it just for a minute.
 Older birds may need slightly longer, but be careful not to cook your bird before you’ve even plucked it.
 Plucking the bird is a pain in the rear but do the best you can.
+If you have to dry pluck, remember that “This, too, shall pass”.

 8. Place the duck on the stomach and make a cut right above the tail.
-Carefully cut around to the belly of the bird, being sure not to slice too deep and cute open the intestines and what not.
+Carefully cut around to the belly of the bird, being sure not to slice too deep and cut open the intestines and whatnot.
 Do not ever poke with your knife.
 Pinch the skin and GENTLY slice.
 OR you can carefully use your poultry sheers

 9. When you’ve cut through the fat/skin of the bird, slightly slip your fingers in and open the bird up.
 Then, once you can see the insides, make a small cut up the belly (maybe an inch), tip the bird over your bowl, and pull out the innards.
 This is really weird and gross the first (and second, and third…) time you do it but you’ve come this far so don’t stop now.